-What Is Fear
+What Is Fear?

-Lessons learned by confronting an unexpected fear.
+Lessons learned by confronting an unexpected fear

 Posted May 19, 2014

 My first reaction was utter shock.
 I didn’t know what was to come, but hearing words like cancer took the air out of me, as if I were punched in the gut by a heavyweight boxer.
-I knew that the fear I was experiencing was rational, and was certainly modulated by the process of cognition and learning.
-All the negative connotations with such an illness, and such a severe stage as well.
+I knew that the fear I was experiencing was rational, and it was certainly modulated by the process of cognition and learning.
+All the negative connotations of such an illness and such a severe stage as well.
 Fear felt natural.
 It felt real.
 Ironically, it made me feel alive.

 Clearly fear has a place in our lives, but I wasn’t about to let it control me.
 No way would I allow it to dictate how I chose to live.
 Not a chance.
 It’s easy to ignore our fears, but courage won’t make it to the playing field unless you have a fear to face down.
-By owning my feelings I took the first step toward gaining control over the situation as best as I could.
+By owning my feelings, I took the first step toward gaining control over the situation as best as I could.

-Although it was paramount to commit to one outcome, and overcoming my fear, I found it necessary to let myself be afraid at times.
+Although it was paramount to commit to overcoming my fear, I found it necessary to let myself be afraid at times.
 I realized there was no way to eliminate fear from my life entirely, and that this valid emotion was one that would build character, and teach me what I had within me, and how to act with courage.

 Sometimes through the darkest skies, the brightest stars reveal themselves.
 Although I never asked to be in this situation, being confronted by the darkest of fears and accepting, confronting, and overcoming that fear, enabled me to learn, grow, and be even more mortal.
 Feeling fear is human, but I assure you conquering it will make you feel empowered, courageous, and proud.